PrestaShop/prestashop.github.io/content/news/posts/2024/PSDevCon 2024-PrestaShop-UIKit.md

 ## Areas for improvements

 Puik is still under development, and many improvements are on the way!
-Here are some ideas being considered:
+Here are some ideas being considered by the PrestaShop SA team working on PUIK:

 **Documentation**